YifanShenSZ/Torch-Chemistry/libtorch-note.md

 This note records my experience on libtorch

 ## Some surprising things
 `at::Tensor.symeig` returns eigenvectors in each column of a matrix, as mathematically required.
-I thought that would be in rows since it might call LAPACK, whose memory layout introduces a transpose to c++ frontend
+I thought that would be in rows since it might call LAPACK, whose memory layout is a transpose to c++ frontend, but pytorch strides it back

 ## Memory
 Memory management is always a pain in the ass in using c++, so does libtorch